 18 – Photoshop for architects courses

-As mentioned there are many photoshop tutorials that are focused on architecture visualisation and presentation available all over the internet, but to take this a step further you may like to enrol onto an actual course either online or at a physical education facility.
+As mentioned there are many Photoshop tutorials that are focused on architecture visualization and presentation available all over the internet, but to take this a step further you may like to enrol onto an actual course either online or at a physical education facility.
 Whilst we can’t recommend every course local to our readers, we can recommended Lynda and Udemy.
 Finding a live webinar with a community of other learners where you can easily ask questions, can be extremely useful also.

 19 – Get a pen and tablet